-- The fourth defendant (the Secretary of DHHS) was from 16 November 2015 to on or about 12 November 2020 the "Department Head", within the meaning of the Public Administration Act 2004 (Vic), of DHHS. - 7.
+- 6. The fourth defendant (the Secretary of DHHS) was from 16 November 2015 to on or about 12 November 2020 the "Department Head", within the meaning of the Public Administration Act 2004 (Vic), of DHHS. - 7.
 The fifth defendant (the Secretary of DJPR) has since 1 January 2019 been the "Department Head", within the meaning of the Public Administration Act 2004 (Vic), of DJPR.

-B. THE COVID-19 PANDEMIC AND VICTORIA'S INITIAL RESPONSE

-Coronavirus disease 2019
+B. THE COVID-19 PANDEMIC AND VICTORIA'S INITIAL RESPONSE Coronavirus disease 2019

 - 8. Coronavirus disease 2019 (COVID-19) is and was at all material times: - (a) a highly infectious disease; and - (b) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). - 9.
-SARS-CoV-2 is and was at all material times: - (a) capable of being transmitted through respiratory droplets; - (b) capable, in particular circumstances leading to the generation of airborne particles (aerosols), such as in the course of certain medical procedures, of being transmitted through aerosols; - (c) capable of being transmitted through fomites, being contaminated objects or surfaces; - (d) by reason of the foregoing, capable of being transmitted: - (i) directly by contact with infected people; and - (ii) indirectly by contact with contaminated objects or surfaces.
+SARS-CoV-2 is and was at all material times: - (a) capable of being transmitted through respiratory droplets over short distances; - (b) capable, including in particular circumstances leading to the generation of airborne particles (aerosols), such as in the course of certain medical procedures, of being transmitted through aerosols over short distances; - (c) capable of being transmitted through fomites, being contaminated objects or surfaces; - (c1) capable of being transmitted through direct contact between individuals; and - (d) by reason of the foregoing, capable of being transmitted: - (i) directly by close contact with infected people; and - (ii) indirectly by contact with contaminated objects or surfaces.